Skip to main content

 • Prioritize and sort your comments for the writer.
 What interfered the most when you read the paper, or what was the hardest part of the paper to understand?
 Sometimes it is helpful to break down your comments into a list of “big things” and a list of “little things” that the writer could do to improve.

-• Tailor your comments to the writer and his/her needs.
+• Tailor your comments to the writer and their needs.
 Ask what kind of feedback would be helpful and try to provide that.
-Ask the writer what sections s/he is most worried about.
+Ask the writer what sections they are most worried about.
 Avoid suggesting hours and hours of revision for writing that you know must be submitted the same day as your meeting.
 You can still point out bigger problems, but focus on what can be done between the meeting and the due date.

 • Write out key points that you want to share with the writer.
 This will help you remember them and also provide a written record of your feedback.